Perdekraal Wind Farm: Planning and approval

 The wind farm covers an area of 3055 hectares and was chosen because of its good wind conditions and proximity to national roads for wind turbine transportation.
 The wind farm formed part of the South Africa Renewable Energy Independent Power Producer Programme (REIPPP), and was awarded within the REIPPP bid window round 4.

 Funding and construction

-The construction of the plant began in November 2018, and the wind farm achieved its first connection to the South African electrical grid on January 2021.
+The construction of the plant began in November 2018, and the wind farm achieved its first connection to the South African electrical grid in January 2021.

 Activation

 When operating at full capacity, Perdekraal Wind Farm will generate around 368.8 GWh/year of clean renewable energy per year and is expected to supply electricity to power up to 111 118 South African homes.